estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D49 - May 1, 2018
+Cleaning up a bunch of random UI stuff.
+Making some text bold, experimenting with colors.
+Finally found out how to get rid of that annoying padding in a text view. #100DaysOfCode #Swift #iOS

 ### R2D48 - April 30, 2018
 Finally worked out the problems I was having with the collectionView and segue to a detail view.
 My app is now fully functional!  #100DaysOfCode #Swift #iOS